 Does your child seem to have trouble with anger?
-Everyone has times when they feel angry or upset, and with children, this can be even more of a problem since they haven't quite learned how to regulate their emotions.
-This means that they can be more outspoken, more hurtful and even more aggressive because they're still learning.
-But does your child seem to get angry quickly?
-Or maybe they seem to be more aggressive or heated than other children of a similar age.
-If that's the case, it may be time to seek professional help or at least some professional advice.
+Everyone has times when they feel angry or upset, and with children, this can be even more prominent since they haven't quite learned how to regulate their emotions yet.
+This means that they can be more outspoken, more hurtful, and even more aggressive because they're still learning.

-The average child will experience full-blown tantrums and meltdowns.
-It's going to happen, and it's normal.
-Even if your child seems mild-mannered most or even all of the time it's normal for them to have a meltdown occasionally.
-However, most children will outgrow this type of behavior by the time they reach 7 or 8 years old.
-By this time, they start to internalize the self-regulating behaviors that you teach them about how to manage their anger.
-They may still have occasional outbursts (we all get overly emotional sometimes) but their normal anger is more toned down.
+The average child may experience full-blown tantrums and meltdowns, and this is typically nothing to be overly concerned about.
+Even if your child seems mild-mannered most or even all of the time, it's natural for them to get upset occasionally because they are still developing.
+However, most children will outgrow this type of behavior by the time they reach age 4.
+By this time, they start to internalize the self-regulating behaviors that you taught them about how to manage their anger.
+They may still have occasional outbursts (we all get overly emotional sometimes) but their normal anger is more toned down by this age.

-If your child is over the age of 7 or 8 and still experiencing tantrums and outbursts that are not regulated this could be a sign that there is something else going on.
-Other behavior that could be a sign of something serious could be:
+If your child is over the age of 4 and still experiencing tantrums and outbursts that are not regulated, this could be a sign that there is something else going on.
+The length and prevalence of the tantrums can also play a role in whether the behavior is concerning or not.
+Other behavior that could be a sign of something more serious could be:

 - Behavior that could harm the child or someone else

 - Behavior that interferes with the ability to make and keep friends

 - Feeling bad for themselves because of the uncontrollable anger